Intestinal ischemia: History

-Acute intestinal ischemia was first described in 1895 while chronic disease was first described in the 1940s.
+Acute intestinal ischemia was first described in 1895, while chronic disease was first described in the 1940s.
 Chronic disease was initially known as angina abdominis.

 Terminology

-The related term mesenteric ischemia generally defined as ischemia of the small bowel specifically.
+The related term mesenteric ischemia or small intestine ischemia generally defined as ischemia of the small bowel specifically.
 It has also been defined as poor circulation in the vessels supplying blood flow to any or several of the mesenteric organs, including the stomach, liver, colon and intestine.
+The terms colonic ischemia, large intestine ischemia, or ischemic colitis refers to ischemia of the large bowel.

 In the large intestine

 Ischemia of the large intestine (colon) is termed ischemic colitis.
 Although uncommon in the general population, ischemic colitis occurs with greater frequency in the elderly, and is the most common form of bowel ischemia.
-Causes of the reduced blood flow can include changes in the systemic circulation (e.g. low blood pressure) or local factors such as constriction of blood vessels or a blood clot.
+Causes of the reduced blood flow can include changes in the systemic circulation (e.g. low blood pressure), or local factors such as constriction of blood vessels or a blood clot.
 In most cases, no specific cause can be identified.

 Ischemic colitis is usually suspected on the basis of the clinical setting, physical examination, and laboratory test results; the diagnosis can be confirmed by endoscopy or by using sigmoid or endoscopic placement of a visible light spectroscopic catheter (see Diagnosis).
-Ischemic colitis can span a wide spectrum of severity; most patients are treated supportively and recover fully, while a minority with very severe ischemia may develop sepsis and become critically, sometimes fatally, ill.
+Ischemic colitis can span a wide spectrum of severity; most patients are treated supportively and recover fully, while a minority with very severe ischemia may develop sepsis and become critically, sometimes even fatally, ill.

 Patients with mild to moderate ischemic colitis are usually treated with IV fluids, analgesia, and bowel rest (that is, no food or water by mouth) until the symptoms resolve.
-Those with severe ischemia who develop complications such as sepsis, intestinal gangrene, or bowel perforation may require more aggressive interventions such as surgery and intensive care.
+Those with severe ischemia who develop complications such as sepsis, intestinal gangrene, or bowel perforation may require more aggressive interventions, such as surgery and intensive care.
 Most patients make a full recovery; occasionally, after severe ischemia, patients may develop long-term complications such as a stricture or chronic colitis.